Top

 Child support payments must be used to support the welfare, education, safety, and material well-being of the child.
 Florida courts take a very strict line on this and act strongly against any parent who uses such money to finance their lifestyle at the expense of their child.

-Child support payments will go to the custodial parent in order to allow them to financially support the child Aside from bills and expenses related to health care, schooling, and transportation, your ex must have the flexibility to assess the immediate needs of your child and spend the money that you provide on them.
+Child support payments will go to the custodial parent in order to allow them to financially support the child.
+Aside from bills and expenses related to health care, schooling, and transportation, your ex must have the flexibility to assess the immediate needs of your child and spend the money that you provide on them.
+Ensuring these payments are used correctly is crucial for fostering an enriching environment, and custodial parents should be acutely aware of their responsibilities to maintain transparency in the allocation of these resources.

 What Happens If My Spouse Stops Paying for Child Support?